zbalkan/zbalkan.github.io/_posts/2024-12-10-security-vs-compliance.md

 ### The Ratio Legis of Compliance

-To understand the limits of harmonization, we must revisit the **ratio legis**—the reason behind the law—for compliance frameworks.
+To understand the limits of harmonization, we must revisit the **ratio legis** —the reason behind the law— for compliance frameworks.
 Compliance exists to protect systemic stability, not individual entities.
 Its purpose is to create a baseline that ensures no single participant undermines the integrity of the entire system.

 This explains why compliance frameworks: